quotentiroler/mcp-generator-2.0/README.md

 ## 🎯 Overview

-MCP Generator 2.0 is an advanced code generator that automatically creates FastMCP 2.x servers from OpenAPI specifications.
+MCP Generator 2.0 is an advanced code generator that automatically creates FastMCP 2.x servers from OpenAPI 3.0.x/3.1.x specifications.
 It bridges REST APIs and AI agents by generating fully-functional MCP tools that AI assistants like Claude, ChatGPT, and others can use to interact with your APIs.

+### Supported OpenAPI Versions

+- ✅ **OpenAPI 3.0.x** - Fully supported (recommended)
+- ✅ **OpenAPI 3.1.x** - Fully supported
+- ❌ **Swagger 2.0** - Not supported (please upgrade to OpenAPI 3.0+)

+> **Note**: Both JSON and YAML formats are supported.
+The generator uses OpenAPI Generator CLI under the hood, which handles both formats seamlessly.

 ## 🏆 Why MCP Generator 2.0?